jaym096/Anomaly-detection-using-LSTM-autoencoders/README.md

 Implemented an LSTM Autoencoders for Time Series anomaly detection to classify a heartbeat into normal or anomaly.

+**Data:** The dataset contains 5,000 Time Series examples (obtained with ECG) with 140 timesteps.
+Each sequence corresponds to a single heartbeat from a single patient with congestive heart failure.
+[Source](http://timeseriesclassification.com/description.php?Dataset=ECG5000)

 ## Plots and Results

 1. Distribution of classes in the data